alalehrz/Distribution-fitting-R/README.md

 + Equally emphasizes the tails as well as the main body of a distribution

 + Theoretically difficult to compare different distributions

+**AIC & BIC**
+Both of AIC and BIC  are used as model selection metrics.
+They measure the tradeoff between complexity and goodness of fit.
+Lower values for these metrics imply a better fit.